zjp-CN/mdbook-theme/README.md

 # installation

-`mdbook-theme` package includes two CLI : a preprocess `mdbook-theme` and a backend `mdbook-theme-ace` .
+`mdbook-theme` package includes two CLIs : a preprocess `mdbook-theme` and a backend `mdbook-theme-ace` .

-What they are actually doing is simply replacing values within files given by mdbook default or user.
+What they are actually doing is simply replacing values within files given by user or mdbook's default.

 You can get these via: